Manufacturing: Operations: Manufacturing Orders

 When you're done modifying, click Lock to save your changes.
 Note that, depending on your database configuration, regular users may not have this option.

 Once the order is complete, click Mark as Done.
-Your MO will now show you four new smart buttons for your reference.
+Your manufacturing order will now show new smart buttons for your reference.
+Click the Product Moves smart button to see the results of this manufacturing order.